mahmoudosamaa11/W2024/README.md

 	  **_Option 3:_** Download the needed Notebook only:

-	  First open the Notebook and click on Raw.
+	  First, open the Notebook and click on Raw.
 Then, press ctrl+s to save it as .ipynb.
 	<br>
 	  _(Note that you’ll have to manually type **.ipynb** after the file name to make this work, as files from GitHub are saved as text files as default.)_
 	<br>